metrue/YoYo/README.md

 ### How to

+Make sure you have a MongoDB running on your host, then

 ```
 make start
 ```
 one command and all set.

+* [http://localhost:5002/client](http://localhost:5002/client) is the comment box of YoYo
+* [http://localhost:5002/admin](http://localhost:5002/admin) is the comment management dashbord of YoYo
+* [http://localhost:5002/v1/api](http://localhost:5002/v1/api) is the backend api service

 For more details you can check out the documents of backend, client and admin dashboard